Reinforcement learning with learned gadgets to tackle hard quantum problems on real hardware: Methods

-where $r$ is a real number, $C_t$ refers to the value of the cost function $C$ (defined in Eq.~\ref{eq:cost-function-vqa}) at each step and $T_\text{max}$ denotes the maximum number of steps allowed for an episode.
-Note that when the agent receives the positive reward value, i.e. $r$, an episode ends.
-In other words, we have two stopping conditions: either exceeding the threshold $\zeta$ or reaching the maximum number of actions.
 In what follows, we utilize a feedback-driven curriculum reinforcement learning agent.
-In particular, the agent updates its threshold while running the episodes: if we find a ground state with lower energy than the threshold, we decrease the threshold, otherwise, we increase it again.
-The algorithm is described with more technical detail in Appendix~\ref{app:feedback_driven_crl}.
+In particular, the agent updates its threshold while running the episodes: if we find a ground state with lower energy than the threshold, we decrease the threshold; otherwise, we increase it again.
+The algorithm is described with more technical detail in Supplementary Note 2 in the Supplementary Information.

-In the next step, we sample the top $k$ PQCs, chosen according to how effective they are at estimating the solution to the problems, i.e. with smaller associated $\zeta$ value.
-These PQCs are then processed through a program synthesis (PS) algorithm, as described in Section~\ref{sec:library-algorithm}.
-By considering an appropriate tradeoff between proposed component usage frequency and its complexity (simpler components are more likely to generalize), we can extract composite gates, i.e \textit{gadgets}, by choosing those with the largest log-likelihood.
-We \textit{gadgetize} the RL algorithm by updating the action space with the \textit{gadgets} discovered by the library building module.
-Finally, the GRL is executed again with the modified action space, consisting of the initial gateset corresponding to the quantum hardware and the \textit{gadgets}.